amozaffari/Earthly-Machine-Learning/README.md

 ---

 ## Contribute

 If you'd like to contribute to the project, feel free to:

-- Open an issue to suggest improvements or new features
+- Open an issue to suggest improvements, paper to include or new features
-- Submit a pull request with updated tools or new paper links

 ---